kolaczyn/chess-js/README.md

 - Resigning
 - Draw
 - Browse history
-- Fix history when there's too many elements
+- Fix history when there are too many elements
 - More responsive
 - Menu
 - AI